 The same report also suggests that Porsche Executive will use the top-of-the-line Panamera Turbo S Executive to develop this limited-edition model.
 In the event that happens, you can expect it to retail for a good bit more than the $201,495 (with destination) price tag of the standard Panamera Turbo S Executive.

 Maybe somewhere in the vicinity of $250,000 to $300,000.

 Porsche is expected to divulge more details about this mysterious Panamera in the coming weeks, at which point I expect to hear news that all 30 models have already sold out.

-Click past the jump to read more about the Porsche Panamera.
+Click past the jump to read more about this future super-sedan from Porsche.